Explore the Data: Women of Color in Computing

 Underrepresented women of color receive less than 1% of all venture funding and represent only 1% of all venture professionals.

-Through this collaborative, academic researchers will work side-by-side with educators, diversity, equity, and inclusion practitioners, tech industry leaders, and venture capitalists to translate emerging research findings into actionable practices and inform strategies which can be scaled broadly to ensure women of color are included as leaders and creators in the rapidly growing technology ecosystem.
+These emerging research findings will be used to inform practices and strategies that can be implemented by educators, DEI practitioners, tech industry leaders, and venture capitalists to ensure women of color are included as leaders and creators in our rapidly growing technology ecosystem.